 Guilt Cause #5: Guilt that you’re doing better than someone else.

 Driving home from my friend’s house that day I felt it in every cell of my body “I am so done with guilt!”

 From that day on, whenever that feeling of guilt crept back in (which was often), I stopped and looked at the emotion from all sides.
 It’s almost like holding a ball in your hand that has ‘guilty’ written all over it.
-But instead of letting the guilt poison you (and suffer the side-effects, which I’ll get to in a moment) looking at the emotion allows you to disconnect from the guilt and see it for what it is.
+But instead of letting the guilt poison you (and suffer the side-effects) looking at the emotion allows you to disconnect from the guilt and see it for what it is.

-#5: All the other guilt – let it go, because guilt is the fuel behind over-pleasing and anxiety.
+The next time you feel guilty, review these five causes of guilt.
+If needed, apologize…and the rest of the ‘guilt’s – let it go, because guilt is the fuel behind over-pleasing and anxiety.